trade union

 双语例句

-这个进程绝不是工党和工会运动相脱离。 - The trade union negotiated a new contract with the owner.
+这个进程绝不是工党和工会运动相脱离。 - The trade union has agreed the company's pay offer.